Best Practices for Effective Phone Number Verification by SMS

 Future of Phone Number Verification by SMS

-Despite the growing popularity of other authentication technologies like biometrics and authenticator applications, SMS will probably be the most popular of them through its universality.
+Despite the growing popularity of other authentication technologies like biometrics and authenticator applications, SMS will probably be the most popular of them due to its universality.
 According to the predictions made by Juniper Research, nearly 70 percent of the world’s digital transactions made in 2027 will be using SMS-based one-time passwords.

 Emerging trends include: